LegoSteppersDayTeam/DRSHostKit/README.md

 Note: This walkthrough frequently uses collapsed sections to hide details & rationale.
 If you see:

 <details>
-  <summary>⚠Notes: (<-- click this)</summary>
+  <summary><b><i>⚠Notes: (<-- click this)</i></b></summary>
-    I have notes in this section that are not shown by default so as to decrease the initial amount of information being presented on a page.
-There's a lot of information that goes into leading a viable DRS run, but I don't want to firehose you with it.
-If you want rationale, make sure to check these `Notes` sections.
+    I have notes in sections like these that are not shown by default so as to decrease the initial amount of information being presented on a page.
+There's a lot of information that goes into leading a viable DRS run, and I'm not trying to to firehose you with it.
+If you want rationale, make sure to check these <b><i>Notes</i></b> sections.
 </details>

 0. [Environment Prep - establish & communicate rules of engagement](0-environment.md)